Võ Thị Ánh Xuân: Political career

 From August 1996 to July 2001, Võ Thị Ánh Xuân was a General Research Staff in Office of An Giang Provincial Party Committee.
 Between 2001 and 2010, she was a member of Standing Board, Vice Chairwoman then Chairwoman of An Giang Women's Union.
 During that time, she was also a member of the Committee of the An Giang Provincial Party Organisation (December 2005 to October 2010).
 From August 2010 to October 2010, she was also Deputy Head of An Giang Provincial Commission for Mass Mobilisation.

 From November 2010 to January 2013, she was member of Standing Board of An Giang Provincial Party Committee, Secretary of Tan Chau Town Party Committee, An Giang Province.
 In January 2011, she became an alternate member of the Party Central Committee for the 11th tenure.
 From February 2013 to November 2013, she was a member of An Giang Provincial Party Committee's Standing Board and the Vice Chairwoman of An Giang People's Committee.
 From December 2013 to October 2015, she was the vice Secretary of An Giang Provincial Party Committee.
 On 2 October 2015, she became the Secretary of the An Giang Provincial Party Committee, and still held that position until now.

 In January 2016, she was elected a member of the 12th Party Central Committee.
 After the XIV National Assembly election, she is also the head of the An Giang National Assembly delegation.

 On 6 April 2021, the National Assembly of Vietnam adopted a resolution to elect Vo Thi Anh Xuan as Vice President of the Socialist Republic of Vietnam, with the support of 447 out of the 449 deputies present at the sitting, equivalent to 93.13% of the total number of parliamentarians.
 She is the youngest Vice President of Vietnam since 1945.

-On 18 January 2023, she became the interim President of Vietnam after the resignation of Nguyễn Xuân Phúc.
-She was formally sworn in on 4 February 2023.
+On June 30, 2022, she attended the inauguration ceremony of Philippine President Bongbong Marcos.
+On October 13, 2022, she visited Kazakhstan to attend the 6th Conference on Interaction and Confidence-Building Measures in Asia (CICA) Summit.

+Acting President

+On January 18, 2023, after Nguyễn Xuân Phúc was relieved of his duties as President, she became the Acting President according to the Constitution.
+On the afternoon of February 4, 2023, at the Presidential Palace, she officially received the handover of duties from Nguyễn Xuân Phúc.
+On February 24, 2023, she handed over the appointment decisions to 13 new Vietnamese ambassadors abroad.
+On March 2, 2023, she stepped down from her position as Acting President after Võ Văn Thưởng was elected as President, thus returning to her former role as Vice President.

+On 20 March 2024, President Võ Văn Thưởng was relieved of his positions as a head of state, a member of the Politburo, a member of the Party Central Committee, President and Chairman of the National Defense and Security Council.
+She became the Acting President for the second time.
+This became an unprecedented feat, as during the XIII Party Central Committee, she became the Acting Female President twice.